Richard-W/scalacrypt/README.md

 When you define own subclasses of Key you should also define appropriate implicit implementations of CanGenerateKey and MightBuildKey.

-The function returned by encrypt and decrypt is able to encrypt a single block so in the case of AES exactly 16 bytes.
-If your input is not exactly divisible by the block size you need padding.
-The BlockPadding trait transforms an Iterator of byte sequences to an Iterator of properly padded blocks.

 When you have created a suite you can use the encrypt/decrypt method to encrypt/decrypt an Iterator[Seq[Byte]] to an Iterator[Try[Seq[Byte]]].
 If the resulting iterator contains a single Failure encryption or decryption must be aborted.
 There are helper methods for processing a single